Rev. Rubén Ortiz

 Throughout the years he has leveraged over $2 million in small grants to churches and community groups.
 Prior to joining Esperanza, he worked with Big Brothers Big Sisters of Southeastern Pennsylvania helping to design and implement AMACHI, a national mentoring program for children of incarcerated parents.
 He entered full-time ministry in 1996 as a Project Director with the Philadelphia Project for Youth Ministry, a ministry of KingdomWorks, a unique Christian organization that empowered inner-city churches to reach out to children and youth.
 Rev. Ortiz helped spin this ministry off as the Center for Transforming Mission (now called Street Psalms), an accredited international institute that trains grassroots leaders to serve high-risk youth and families living in tough urban environments such as Bucharest, Camden, Guatemala City, Nairobi, Santo Domingo, and others.

-Anthony Ramos is the Associate Project Director of the Barrio Youth Initiative of Esperanza.
+Anthony Ramos is the Project Director of the Esperanza Youth Leadership Institute.
 He senses a calling to serve the under-served and marginalized in our community.
 Anthony provides support to BYI through special projects, developing the youth leadership network, and and training to those starting out in youth ministry.
 He is a product of Esperanza, graduating in December of 2011 as co-valedictorian of his graduating class in Esperanza College of Eastern University.
-Anthony Ramos has obtained his Bachelors of Social Work from Eastern University, and is undergoing his LEAD M.Div. at Biblical Theological Seminary.
-Anthony Ramos serves at his local church as the associate youth pastor; and was the founder of a young men’s discipleship group called Man Up.
-Serving at Esperanza, Inc. Anthony Ramos is able to see his faith come alongside with his passion for serving his community.
+Anthony Ramos has obtained his Bachelor of Social Work from Eastern University and holds a LEAD M.Div. from Missio Seminary (formerly Biblical Theological Seminary).
+Anthony Ramos serves as a Mentor/Coach for young men between the ages of 13-18 through Timoteo Sports, as well as being active at his local church.
+Serving at Esperanza, Inc. Anthony Ramos is able to see his faith come alongside his passion for serving his community.